 - Change in definition affects some LISTO and SAPTO recipients.
 Some Australians may lose out on the Low Income Superannuation Tax Offset (LISTO), the Seniors and Pensioners Tax Offset (SAPTO), the net medical expenses tax offset and the dependent (invalid and carer) tax offset, due to the change in the meaning of ‘adjusted fringe benefits total” from 1 July 2017.
 The federal government has modified the meaning of ‘adjusted fringe benefits total’ so that the gross rather than the adjusted new value of reportable fringe benefits is used.
 “Fringe benefits received by those working for public benevolent institutions, health promotion charities and some hospitals and ambulance services will not be affected by this change.”

 - Increase in value of penalty unit.
 The federal government is increasing the amount of a Commonwealth penalty unit from $180 to $210, from 1 July 2017.
-The penalty unit is used when imposing administrative penalties on SMSF trustees (see SuperGuide article SMSF trustees face bigger penalties from 2015/2016 year).
+The penalty unit is used when imposing administrative penalties on SMSF trustees (see SuperGuide article What are the penalties for SMSF non-compliance?).
 The unit value will then be indexed every 3 years in line with CPI, with the first indexation taking place on 1 July 2020.
 The government will generate revenue of $90 million over the forward estimates.

 - Reversal of $500,000 lifetime non-concessional contributions cap.
-As discussed in other articles, from 1 July 2017, the federal government has cut the annual non–concessional contributions cap to $100,000 and you can only make NCCs if your total superannuation balance is less than the superannuation transfer balance cap, currently set at $1.6 million (see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap).
+As discussed in other articles, from 1 July 2017, the federal government has cut the annual non–concessional contributions cap to $100,000 and you can only make NCCs if your total superannuation balance is less than the superannuation transfer balance cap, currently set at $1.6 million (see SuperGuide article 2018/2019 guide to non-concessional contributions (after-tax super contributions)).